-In contrast, here we show that the two processes, in fact, interact hierarchically using a force adaptation paradigm with new TE-inducing force fields that perturbed the participant's hand with large forces near the target (Fig 1B).
+Here we show that the two adaptation processes, in fact, interact hierarchically using a force adaptation paradigm with new TE-inducing force fields that perturbed the participant's hand with large forces near the target (Fig 1B).
 The development of these new fields was crucial, as the force fields used in most reaching adaptation studies induce minimal TE or failure.
-For example, the popular velocity-dependent curl force-field (VDCF) (Osu et al., 2004, Shadmehr and Mussa-Ivaldi, 1994) affects hand movements of participants predominantly in the middle of the reach and not near the target.
-The force field, thus, results in large lateral deviations (LDs) mid-reach in the early adaptation trials, but allows the participant to reach their target even after this large LD (see Fig. 2A).
+For example, the popular velocity-dependent curl force-field (VDCF) [17,18] exerts the largest force perturbation on hand movements of participants in the middle of the reach and minimal perturbation near the target during reaching movements with a bell-shaped velocity profile [19].
+The force field, thus, results in large lateral deviations (LDs) mid-reach in the early adaptation trials, but allows the participant to reach their target even after this large LD (see Fig 2A).

 In our study with the novel TE-inducing force fields, we observed that TE-driven motor adaptation occurs faster than internal model adaptation.
 Second, and importantly, TE-driven motor adaptation can result in persistent after-effects that are distinct from after-effects after internal model adaptation.
 Third, these adaptive behaviors can be well explained by previous models of internal model adaptation only if they incorporate a hierarchical interaction between TE-driven adaptation of the kinematic plan and internal model adaptation.
-The relation between

-TE-driven adaptation and internal model adaptation is consistent with the traditional view of hierarchical motor planning of kinematics and dynamics (Hollerbach and Flash, 1982, Kawato et al., 1987).
+The relation between TE-driven adaptation and internal model adaptation is consistent with the traditional view of hierarchical motor planning of kinematics and dynamics [6,20].